sciZer0/7/c/README.md

 * there are Target Works and Non-Target Works;

-* there are Energy-Isolated and Energy-Non-Isolated Systems; – often, people consider some systems as Energy-Isolated, but in reality, they are Energy-Non-Isolated;
+* there are Energy-Isolated Systems and Energy-Non-Isolated Systems; – often, people consider some systems as Energy-Isolated, but in reality, they are Energy-Non-Isolated;

 * some devices, for example, Electromagnets – those devices that, in reality, aren't Energy-Isolated Systems but are Energy-Non-Isolated Systems, meaning, can for free take in Energy from the surrounding space – really can work with an efficiency of more than 100%;